godotengine/godot-docs/classes/class_arvrcontroller.rst

 | *Getter* | get_controller_id()      |
 +----------+--------------------------+

-The controller's id.
+The controller's ID.

-A controller id of 0 is unbound and will always result in an inactive node.
-Controller id 1 is reserved for the first controller that identifies itself as the left hand controller and id 2 is reserved for the first controller that identifies itself as the right hand controller.
+A controller ID of 0 is unbound and will always result in an inactive node.
+Controller ID 1 is reserved for the first controller that identifies itself as the left-hand controller and ID 2 is reserved for the first controller that identifies itself as the right-hand controller.

-For any other controller that the :ref:`ARVRServer<class_ARVRServer>` detects, we continue with controller id 3.
+For any other controller that the :ref:`ARVRServer<class_ARVRServer>` detects, we continue with controller ID 3.

 When a controller is turned off, its slot is freed.
-This ensures controllers will keep the same id even when controllers with lower ids are turned off.
+This ensures controllers will keep the same ID even when controllers with lower IDs are turned off.

 .. _class_ARVRController_property_rumble: